datanav/docs/technical/membercare-exact.rst

      - "string"

-Membercare Companycategories to Exact Currencies
+MemberCare Companycategories to Exact Currencies
 ------------------------------------------------
-Every Membercare Companycategories will be synchronized with a Exact Currencies.
+Every MemberCare Companycategories will be synchronized with a Exact Currencies.

-Once a link between a Membercare Companycategories and a Exact Currencies is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Companycategories and a Exact Currencies is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Membercare Companycategories and a Exact Currencies:
+The following properties are synchronized between a MemberCare Companycategories and a Exact Currencies:

 .. list-table::
    :header-rows: 1

-   * - Membercare Companycategories Property
+   * - MemberCare Companycategories Property
      - Exact Currencies Property
      - Exact Data Type

-Membercare Countries to Exact Currencies
+MemberCare Countries to Exact Currencies
 ----------------------------------------
-Every Membercare Countries will be synchronized with a Exact Currencies.
+Every MemberCare Countries will be synchronized with a Exact Currencies.

-Once a link between a Membercare Countries and a Exact Currencies is established, it will keep in sync between the two systems, regardless of where it is edited.
+Once a link between a MemberCare Countries and a Exact Currencies is established, it will keep in sync between the two systems, regardless of where it is edited.

-The following properties are synchronized between a Membercare Countries and a Exact Currencies:
+The following properties are synchronized between a MemberCare Countries and a Exact Currencies:

 .. list-table::
    :header-rows: 1

-   * - Membercare Countries Property
+   * - MemberCare Countries Property
      - Exact Currencies Property
      - Exact Data Type
    * - name